 Jay and his wife, Lou Ann, have two sons, Ben and Nick.
-Both Ben and Nick have been involved in the Iowa football program.
-Ben was a letterman from 2014-17 and has been a key defensive contributor for the Super Bowl champion Kansas City Chiefs for two seasons.
-Nick heads into his senior season as a Hawkeye linebacker in 2020.
+Both Ben and Nick were involved in the Iowa football program.
+Ben was a letterman from 2014-17 and has been a key defensive contributor for the Super Bowl champion Kansas City Chiefs for three seasons.
+Nick completed his senior season as a Hawkeye linebacker in 2020.

 Niemann’s Coaching Career

 Iowa – Assistant Defensive Line/Defensive Recruiting Coordinator, 2019-present

 Rutgers – Defensive Coordinator, LB, 2016-18